 First of all, make it easier on yourself: do not consider food control a deprivation – think about what you will gain.
 Start simply by imagining a life where you are always in control.
 Allow yourself to imagine continuing the journey toward a life where you are not dependent on food to make yourself feel better.

 Say it loud and proud: “I can do it”.

 Instead of saying “I can’t stop eating”, tell yourself “I can do it”.
 You can beat the urge to eat a muffin by telling yourself: “I can do it, I don’t need you right now”.
 Or, you can be negative and say, “I can’t deal with this urge”, and capitulate.
 Don’t underestimate the power of your self-talk.
 What you tell yourself is extremely important.
 When people say: “This is who I am, I can’t control myself” or argue that “Something is wrong with me, I just seem to do it”, more than likely they will fail.
 But if they say: “It is so hard to control myself, but I can do it!” they will succeed.

 This too shall pass.

-So don’t sabotage yourself – don’t make yourself feel weaker by telling yourself ‘I can’t stop eating’ – don’t excuse it an inbuilt character flaw.
+So, don’t sabotage yourself – don’t make yourself feel weaker by telling yourself ‘I can’t stop eating’ – don’t excuse it an inbuilt character flaw.
 You are strong, smart and capable – you need to learn new skills and develop a plan of attack and not be afraid to experience a little bit of a discomfort.
 Find out how with our Beat the Binge Online Program.